DylanLHuynh/Generalisation-of-MADD-and-XceptionNet-Honours-Project/README.md

 This project provides insights into how model architecture and training data influence deepfake detection performance across domains, contributing to research on robust and generalisable deepfake detection systems.

 ## The files provided are the files to train the MADD and XceptionNet models on the FaceForensics++ and DF40 datasets.
 Those datasets and models have to be downloaded at the resepctive author's repositories.
+A script is required to run it through powershell.